DigitalPublishingToolkit/Money-Lab-Reader/docs/1_2-Berardi.md

 and destroyer of the future, financial capitalism is capturing energies and resources and transforming them into monetary abstraction: nothing.
-In 2008, financial emergency was declared after the collapse of the American derivative market and the collapse of Lehmann Brothers: as a consequence the society at large was summoned to pay the reckless dissipation brought about by the financial dynamics.
+In 2008, financial emergency was declared after the collapse of the American derivative market and of Lehmann Brothers: as a consequence society at large was forced to pay for the reckless dissipation brought about by these financial dynamics.

-In the wake of the 2008 breakdown a wave of movement spread in many cities of the world, creating new expectations.
-While the financial abstraction was swallowing the life and future of the new generation, a movement of unprecedented extension exploded reaching a peak in the year 2011.
-The London riots of November 2010, the Spanish *acampada* of May and June 2011, and the Greek strenuous resistance of students, precarious workers, artists, and intellectuals tried to overthrow the financial dictatorship.
+In the wake of the 2008 breakdown a wave of movements spread in many cities of the world, creating new expectations.
+While the financial abstraction was swallowing the life and future of the new generation, a movement of unprecedented extent exploded reaching a peak in the year 2011.
+The London riots of November 2010, the Spanish *acampada* of May and June 2011, and the Greek resistance of students, precarious workers, artists, and intellectuals tried to overthrow the financial dictatorship.
 In vain.

-In the Spring of 2011 the Arab cities saw a wide uprising of young people against local dictators and global financial capitalism, but the movement of precarious cognitive workers, the avant-garde of the Egyptian and Syrian rebellions, proved unable to lead a long lasting
+In the Spring of 2011 the Arab cities saw a large uprising of young people against local dictators and global financial capitalism, but the movement of precarious cognitive workers, the avant-garde of the Egyptian and Syrian rebellions, proved unable to lead a long lasting